rreece/rreece.github.io/outline-of-philosophy/ethics.md

-In general, the no-shorts frontier will follow the unconstrained efficient frontier when there isn't any shorting in the efficient portfolios, and the no-shorts frontier will pull away from the efficient frontier to somewhat lower returns when there is shorting.
+In general, the no-shorts frontier will follow the unconstrained efficient frontier when there isn't any shorting in the efficient portfolios, and the no-shorts frontier will pull away from the efficient frontier to somewhat lower returns when there is shorting on the efficient frontier.

 Quadratic programming and convex optimization are discussed in more detail in the section on [Convex optimization](#convex-optimization).